shejixinsu/COMP30027-Machine-Learning/README.md

 # COMP30027-Machine-Learning
 Machine Learning

+# Details for each assignment

+ASS1:
+Self-implemented NB classifier

+ASS2:
+Geo-tagging based on twitter tweets

 ## Notes!!!
 Due to the plagrism concerns, two uploaded coding assignments are not final version.
 However, the uploaded code files have stored all the codes that are essential.
 I just didn't tidy them up.